vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

 Therefore, after a Trip is created we want to notify all the interested parties through the `Event Bus`.
-We need to map the `TripCreatedDomainEvent` to `TripCreatedIntegrationEvent` due to the first one is an implementation of *Weapsy.CQRS* library and the second one, it's the implementation of the integration events which our Event Bus expect it.
+We need to map the `TripCreatedDomainEvent` to `TripCreatedIntegrationEvent` the first one is an implementation of *Weapsy.CQRS* library and the second one, it's the implementation of the integration events which our Event Bus expects.

-> It's important to remember that using an Event Store we don't save the object state as usual in a RDBMS or NoSQL database, we save a series of events that enable us to retrieve the current state of the object or even a certain state within a some point of the time.
+> It's important to remember that using an Event Store we don't save the object state as usual in a RDBMS or NoSQL database, we save a series of events that enable us to retrieve the current state of the object or even a certain state at some point in time.

 When we retrieve an object from our Event Store, we're re-building the object with all the past events, behind the scenes.
 That's why we have some methods called `Apply` into the aggregates, because that's how, in this case, *Weapsy.Cqrs.EventStore* re-creates the object, calling these methods for every event of the aggregate.